Skip to main content

 Tax credits reduce the amount of tax an individual has to pay and are designed to ensure that everyone pays a fair amount based on their individual circumstances.

 The table below lists some of the most common tax credits that can be used to reduce your tax liabilities and are annual values.
 If you are paid monthly divide by 12 periods, weekly by 52 periods, etc., to determine what you may see on your payslip.
+A full list is available on the Revenue website

 Personal Circumstances Tax Credit

-Married or in a civil partnership €3550
+Married or in a civil partnership €3750

-Widowed individual or surviving civil partner in the first year of bereavement €3,300
+Widowed individual or surviving civil partner (without qualifying child) €2,415

-Single individual child-carer €1,650
+Single individual child-carer €1,750

-Home carer €1,700
+Home carer €1,800

 These are just some of the common forms of Tax Credits.
 Making sure that you have all the credits due to you (and aren’t claiming ones that aren’t) can be difficult, and if you have any doubts, it is always wise to seek professional assistance.